Itinerary Map

 All transportation, daily tours, and entrance fees to scenic attractions (not camera fees) as per the itinerary.
 Countryside by a chauffeur–driven (Land Cruiser 200) vehicle (3 people in 1 vehicle)

-English Speaking Guide at all times
+English-speaking guide at all times

 Naadam festival opening ceremony ticket